 St. Bridget's Skenfrith is part of an Anglican group of parishes in the Church in Wales diocese of Monmouth.
 Our sister churches are St. Nicholas, Grosmont; St. Cadoc, Llangattock Lingoed; and St. Mary, Llanfair Cilgoed.
-A non-stipendiary priest and a curate, together with a team of lay and ordained ministers lead worship and pastoral visiting around the parishes.
+A stipendiary priest, together with a team of lay and ordained ministers, lead worship and pastoral visiting around the parishes.

 This church (listed grade I) is described by the Royal Commission for Ancient and Historical Monuments Wales (RCAHM) as having the oldest church roof in Wales, with a confirmed date of 1230.
 The large medieval nave is separated from the chancel by a fine glass screen.
 Digital audio recordings at the entrance to the porch and inside the church give the history of Grosmont, its castle and church and royal connections, church life today and the Charles William memorial.
 The church is open every day.

 Services and Events

 Services are held every Sunday in Skenfrith and in Llanfair Cilgoed at 9.15am, at Grosmont at 11.00am and in Llangattock Lingoed at 11.00am on festival Sundays.
 Email us for details of special services.

 All the churches hold concerts and other events from time to time.
 Grosmont church has a large medieval nave which is used for secular events and receptions.
 For events in Grosmont see link.

 Skenfrith Parish hall is alongside St. Bridget's church and is well used by the community.
 See this web site for details of its facilities and contacts for booking the hall.